Tax rates and allowances

 The new main-residence nil-rate band, which gives extra allowance to those passing the family home to their children, begins on 6 April 2017.

 This allows you to pass on an additional £100,000, which rises by £25,000 every year until it reaches £175,000 in 2020-21.
 This means married couples and civil partners can pass on a potential £1 million by 2020, if their estate includes their property.

 Inheritance tax may also be due on some gifts (mainly to trusts) that you make during your lifetime, depending on the overall value of your estate.
 Gifts to charity that amount to 10% or more of the total estate can reduce the rate of IHT due on the remainder from 40% to 36%

 Capital gains tax

-Following the 2016 Budget, for basic-rate taxpayers, capital gains are taxed at 10%.
+For basic-rate taxpayers, capital gains are taxed at 10%.
 For those who pay income tax at 40%, the rate rises to 20%.
-On gains made from the sale of residential property (second homes), the previous higher rates will still apply (18% for basic-rate taxpayers and 28% for higher-rate taxpayers).
+On gains made from the sale of residential property (second homes), higher rates will apply (18% for basic-rate taxpayers and 28% for higher-rate taxpayers).

 Find out more: Capital gains tax explained.